kevinlin/ai-sdlc-playbook/docs/workflow/feature-based-development/01-getting-started.md

 ---
-description: To get started working with AI ways of working, it's helpful to have a conceptual understanding of how to use this playbook to generate quality, consistent code.
+description: To get started on feature-based development with AI workflow, it's helpful to have a conceptual understanding of how to use this playbook to generate quality, consistent code.
 ---

 # 1. Getting Started

-To get started working with AI ways of working, it's helpful to have a conceptual understanding of how to use this playbook to generate quality, consistent code.
+To get started on feature-based development with AI workflow, it's helpful to have a conceptual understanding of how to use this playbook to generate quality, consistent code.

 ## Workflow overview

-Below is a diagram that provides a high-level overview of the steps defined in this playbook.
+Below is a diagram that provides a high-level overview of the steps defined in Feature-Based Development worflwo.
 For the most part, this development workflow follows recognized best practices already established throughout government, with the additional aid of AI tools and techniques.

 ```mermaid
 ---